Sabaudian/Music_Genre_Classification_project/README.md

 ## Information:
 the dataset used for built this project is the notorious GTZAN dataset, recovered from kaggle (_**link to database:** https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification_).

-In the **utils** directory there are all that classes used for preprocessing the dataset and performing data augmentation (I did not use the csv file available at the previous link, I built my own).
+In the **utils** directory,
+there are all that classes used for preprocessing the dataset and performing data augmentation (I did not use the csv file available at the previous link, I built my own).

 - **_features_computation:_** computation of the various features to extract from audio files.
 - _**features_extractions:**_ extraction of the computed features to a csv file in a proper directory.
 - _**features_visualizations:**_ visualization of the single audio signals and the visualization of the various extracted features with a confrontation of the different genres.
-- _**prepare_dataset:**_ check the duration of audio files and performe data augmentation (30s long file -> ten 3s long chunck).
+- _**prepare_dataset:**_ check the duration of audio files and perform data augmentation (30s long file -> ten 3s long chunk).

 Then we have the core classes of the project: